-- The value-added content of Chinese exports of goods to the U.S. has been increasing over time.
+- ◆ The value-added content of Chinese exports of goods to the U.S. has been increasing over time.
 It rose from 0.564 in 2010 to 0.713 in 2023.
-Thus, other things being equal, a US\$1 reduction in Chinese exports to the U.S. results in a reduction of approximately US\$0.713 in Chinese GDP. - In contrast, the value-added content of U.S. exports to China has always been quite high.
-For example, U.S. exports of agricultural goods to China such as beef, corn and soybeans, have almost 100% domestic value-added content. - The maximum percentage damage of the tariff war to the Chinese real GDP resulting from a total economic de-coupling with the U.S. may therefore be approximately estimated as the net trade surplus times the value-added content, 1.67% times 0.713 = 1.2%, other things being equal.
+Thus, other things being equal, a US\$1 reduction in Chinese exports to the U.S. results in a reduction of approximately US\$0.713 in Chinese GDP. - ◆ In contrast, the value-added content of U.S. exports to China has always been quite high.
+For example, U.S. exports of agricultural goods to China such as beef, corn and soybeans, have almost 100% domestic value-added content. - ◆ The maximum percentage damage of the tariff war to the Chinese real GDP resulting from a total economic de-coupling with the U.S., that is, without taking into account the exemption for "electronic products", may therefore be approximately estimated as the net trade surplus times the value-added content, 1.67% times 0.713 = 1.2%, other things being equal.
+(With the "electronic products" exemption, the maximum percentage damage may be estimated to be 0.9%.)